A-J-C/Codecademy-Redesign/README.md

 This project is no longer being maintained, due to Codecademy moving onto a new platform.

-This repo is outdated and so is now for personal use and isn't set-up for someone forking the code, however if interested please contact me at alexcraig.linkedin@gmail.com
+This repo is outdated and so is now for personal use and isn't set-up for someone forking the code, however if interested please reach out to me.